gigantino/vibe-api/README.md

 Do you consider yourself a [vibe coder](https://en.wikipedia.org/wiki/Vibe_coding)?
 Then why waste your precious vibe-checking energy building APIs when the vibes alone can give you everything you could ever dream of?

 Forget documentation.
 Forget strict routing.
 With the power of ~ vibes ~, every endpoint is already there—waiting for you.
 Want your IP address?
-Hit up https://vibe-api.ggtn.ch/whats-my-ip, or honestly, misspell it wildly—it'll probably still vibe-check correctly.
+Hit up https://vibe-api.ggtn.ch/whats-my-ip, or honestly, misspell it wildly—it'll probably still vibe-check correctly (here you go: https://vibe-api.ggtn.ch/wat-is-my-ip).
 Need a random joke?
 Say less. https://vibe-api.ggtn.ch/random-joke will deliver one—most likely an unfunny one, but hey, it's the vibe that counts.

 Is it fast?
 Absolutely not.
 But does it vibe?
-As long as you don't somehow confuse ChatGPT, the answer is a solid probably.
+As long as you don't somehow confuse the LLM, the answer is a solid probably.

 > [!WARNING]
 > Vibes are meant to be self-hosted.
-You're free to use my heavily rate-limited version, but just know that each request slowly drains my precious ChatGPT credits and my bank account is already begging for mercy.
+You're free to use my heavily rate-limited version, but just know that each request slowly drains my precious AI credits and my bank account is already begging for mercy.

 ## Installation & Usage